syncfusion-content/wpf-docs/wpf/GridControl/Events.md

 ---
 layout: post
-title: Events in WPF GridControl control | Syncfusion
+title: Events in WPF GridControl | Syncfusion
-description: Learn about Events support in Syncfusion WPF GridControl control and more.
+description: Learn about Events support in Syncfusion Essential Studio WPF GridControl, its elements and more details.
 platform: wpf
 control: GridControl
 documentation: ug